 “No, we’re just visiting.
 Why do you ask?”

-“Every other one of my passengers today was here for a bachelor or bachelorette party.”
+“Literally every other one of my passengers today was here for a bachelor or bachelorette party.”

 Nashville is on the rise.
 It has been for some time, building on a unique culture stemming from its country music roots and legendary creative scene to become an in-demand destination for nightlife, food, sports, and the arts.
 The city is experiencing significant growth propelled by millennials looking for a lower cost of living and laid-back lifestyle in a place that has a lot going on.

 The city even has a nickname for practically all of its sides: NashVegas for the nightlife, Smashville for sports (specifically hockey), Music City for its music heritage.

 I’m fortunate to have the opportunity to visit Nashville a couple of times a year for my job, but the rest of my family had never been.
 When the opportunity arose to take a family vacation there over a long weekend, we jumped on it.